A Quick Start Guide for Remote Teaching

 - After you create your page, you will want to add it to your Modules page

 - Due to the libraries shutdown, physical materials on reserve in the Libraries are no longer available.
 For more information about services currently available through the libraries, visit the libraries COVID-19 Website.

-Make sure the "UNL Library Resources" link is accessible in the main navigation panel of the course
+Make sure the "University Library Resources" link is accessible in the main navigation panel of the course

 Facilitate a Class Discussion